 Close the lid and set the steam release knob to the Sealing position.

-After cooking cycle ends, let Naturally Release the steam for 7 minutes.
+After cooking cycle ends, let Naturally Release for 7 minutes.
 Then manually release the remaining steam.
 Open the lid after the pin drops and it is safe to do so.

 Spread the wings on a baking sheet and let air dry for a few minutes.